Leonard Barden

-Leonard William Barden (born 20 August 1929, in Croydon, London) is an English chess master, writer, broadcaster, journalist, organizer and promoter.
-The son of a dustman, he was educated at Whitgift School, South Croydon, and Balliol College, Oxford, where he read modern history.
-He learned to play chess at age 13 while in a school shelter during a World War II German air raid.
+Leonard William Barden (born 20 August 1929, in South Croydon, London) is an English chess master, writer, broadcaster, journalist, organiser and promoter.
+The son of a dustman, he was educated at Whitgift School, South Croydon, and Balliol College, Oxford, where he read Modern History.
+Barden learned to play chess at age 11 while in a school shelter during a World War II German air raid.
 Within a few years he became one of the country's leading juniors.
-He represented England in four Chess Olympiads.
-Barden played a major role in the rise of English chess from the 1970s.
-He is a chess columnist for various newspapers.
-His column in London's Evening Standard is the world's longest-running daily chess column by the same author.
+Barden represented England in four Chess Olympiads.
+He played a major role in the rise of English chess from the 1970s.
+Barden is a chess columnist for various newspapers.
+His column in London's Evening Standard was the world's longest-running daily chess column by the same author.

 Early life

-Barden was born on 20 August 1929.
-His father ran a business which collapsed during the Great Depression and eventually found employment as a dustman.
-Leonard attended Whitgift School when it was a Grammar School before it reverted to independent status in 1946.
+Barden was born in South Croydon on 20 August 1929.
+His father ran a business which collapsed during the Great Depression, and eventually found employment as a dustman.
+Leonard attended Whitgift School when it was a grammar school, before it reverted to independent status in 1946.